For more information regarding volunteer opportunities contact:

 3) How much time do I have to volunteer?

 Most volunteer opportunities are weekdays from 8 a.m. – 4 p.m.
-Weekend opportunities include some special events or our Weekend Volunteer Crew, which meets the first weekend of the month.
+Weekend opportunities include some special events or our Weekend Volunteer Crew, which meets the first and third weekends of the month.
 Volunteers must be a minimum of 14 years old and accompanied by a guardian if younger than 16.

 Student Volunteers: If you need to complete volunteer hours for school credit, we have a minimum requirement of 8 volunteer hours.
 These hours can be obtained over multiple days.
 However, please be aware that there are minimal weekend and after-school volunteer opportunities.
 Call the Volunteer Office for more information.